a1k0n/a1k0n.github.io/_posts/2017-02-01-arduboy-teapot.md

-The first step in rendering (DrawObject if you're looking at the code) is to create a rotation matrix; this is done with a 10-bit precision sine lookup table (another neat trick I discovered: 1024 * (sin(x) - x) is < 256 everywhere, so a 10-bit precise sine LUT fits in 8 bits just by adding x back on), and some 32 bit math to construct a rotation matrix once up front, and then that matrix is quantized down to 8 bits.
+The first step in rendering (DrawObject if you're looking at the code) is to create a rotation matrix; this is done with a 10-bit precision sine lookup table (another neat trick I discovered: 1024 * (sin(x) - x) is < 256 in the first quadrant, so a 10-bit precise sine LUT fits in 8 bits just by adding x back on), and some 32 bit math to construct a rotation matrix once up front, and then that matrix is quantized down to 8 bits.
 This is only done once per frame, so it's not a big deal.

 The object models are also quantized down to 8 bit coordinates with a little [python script](https://github.com/a1k0n/arduboy3d/blob/master/convertobj.py)